mmtmn/physics/README.md

-super simple to get it working
+# it is super simple to get it working

 python3 -m venv venv